DIFFUSE IDIOPATHIC SKELETAL HYPEROSTOSIS (DISH)

 Diffuse Idiopathic Skeletal Hyperostosis (DISH)

-DISH involves the calcification and ossification of ligaments and tendons, resulting in the formation of bony outgrowths called osteophytes.
-These osteophytes can fuse adjacent vertebrae, leading to a stiffening of the spine and reduced flexibility.
-While the exact cause of DISH is unknown, doctors believe that aging, genetics, and metabolic abnormalities play an important part in causing the condition.
+DISH triggers calcification and ossification of ligaments and tendons.
+This process creates bony outgrowths called osteophytes.
+These osteophytes fuse adjacent vertebrae, stiffening the spine and reducing flexibility.
+Doctors believe aging, genetics, and metabolic abnormalities contribute to DISH.
+The exact cause remains unknown.

-The exact cause of DISH is not fully understood, but doctors believe the cause relates to a combination of genetic predisposition and environmental factors.
+The exact cause of DISH is not fully understood.
+Doctors believe the cause relates to a combination of genetic predisposition and environmental factors.
 Some research suggests that metabolic abnormalities, such as abnormal glucose metabolism and insulin resistance, may play a role in the development of DISH.
 Additionally, advancing age is a significant risk factor, as DISH primarily affects individuals over the age of 50.

 Questions and Answers